top of page

 Q. Are you regulated or accredited?

-The dog behaviour industry is unregulated in the UK, meaning anyone can call themselves a trainer or behaviourist without qualifications or ethical standards.
-This has sadly led to widespread use of outdated and harmful techniques, particularly across social media.
+The dog behaviour industry is currently unregulated in the UK, which means anyone can call themselves a trainer or behaviourist without formal education or welfare standards.

 You can view my full list of credentials here.